aslam-c/aslam-c/README.md

 - 💼 Team Lead at <a href="https://wac.co/">WAC</a> (before Senior Fullstack Engineer)
 - 👨‍💻 I have more than 6 years of professional experience
-- 🏢 Worked for companies like\*: Constant Contact, Retention Science, Grape Up, Porsche, Swisscom, Allstate, Arity, Avaya, Cummins, Roam Robotics, Prismake
+- 🏢 Worked for companies like\*: Autovert, QoQ Global, Webandcrafts
-- 💡 At work I use: TypeScript/JavaScript, NodeJS, NestJS, Nx, React Testing Library, Cypress
+- 💡 At work I use: TypeScript/JavaScript, NodeJS, NestJS, AdonisJS, React
 - 🌍 Based in Kerala, India 🇮🇳
 - 👩‍❤️‍👨 Husband

-<h6>* as the Grape Up employee, I had an opportunity to work on projects for companies like Porsche, AllState, Arity, Cummins, Avaya and Swisscom<h6>

 <h3 align="left">💬 Contact</h3>
 <p align="left">